 Hayward Gallery is one of the world’s leading contemporary art galleries.
 Since it opened in the summer of 1968 with an exhibition by Henri Matisse, Hayward Gallery has played a crucial role in presenting work by some of the world’s most significant artists.

-As well as replacing our iconic roof lights, we will be replacing the stone floors of the gallery, repaving the sculpture terraces and installing new climate control and other essential building services to ensure that the Hayward Gallery can continue to present its programme of world-class exhibitions.
+The stone floors of the gallery have also been replaced, the iconic sculpture terraces have been repaved and new climate control and other essential building services have been installed to ensure that Hayward Gallery can continue to present its programme of world-class exhibitions.

 This project was made possible through the generous support of Arts Council England, the Heritage Lottery Fund, trusts and foundations and over 50,000 individuals and Southbank Centre friends supporting our Let The Light In fundraising campaign.
 Thank you to everyone who supported it.